Lundeful/ContributionCorner/README.md

 For reporting bugs or feature requests just open an issue or contact me via other channels (link in profile).

 ## How to use
-1. Download the .dmg (or build it yourself with Xcode)
+1. Download the .app file from the right hand side under 'Releases' or archive it yourself with Xcode after cloning the repository.
-2. Drag it into your Applications folder
+2. Drag Contribution Corner.app into your Applications folder
 4. Run the app
-5. Click the icon in the menu bar
+5. Click the 3x3 square grid icon in the menu bar
 6. Click the gear icon to enter your github username
 7. Click save
 8. Enjoy your pretty contribution graph